From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Biography Section

 \begin{IEEEbiography}[{ }]{Kehua Chen} received a B.S. degree in Civil Engineering from Chongqing University and a dual M.S. degree in Environmental Sciences from the University of Chinese Academy of Sciences and the University of Copenhagen.
 He earned his Ph.D. in Intelligent Transportation from the Hong Kong University of Science and Technology in 2024.
 Currently, he is a postdoctoral scholar at the Smart Transportation Applications and Research (STAR) Lab at the University of Washington.
 His research interests encompass urban and sustainable computing, as well as autonomous driving. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chenxi Liu} is an Assistant Professor in Civil and Environmental Engineering at the University of Utah.
-He received his BS from Tsinghua University (2017), and MS (2020) and PhD (2024) from the University of Washington.
+He received his B.S. from Tsinghua University (2017), and M.S.
+(2020) and Ph.D.
+(2024) from the University of Washington.
 His research develops situation-aware, customized machine intelligence for safe and resilient transportation systems.
 He integrates advanced traffic sensing (environment, 3D object, crowds, cooperative) with edge computing for various transportation applications.
 He also explores generative AI, including LLM-based solutions, to enhance V2X communications. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yinhai Wang} received the master’s degree in computer science from the University of Washington (UW) and the Ph.D. degree in transportation engineering from The University of Tokyo in 1998.
 He is currently a Professor in transportation engineering and the Founding Director of the Smart Transportation Applications and Research Laboratory (STAR Lab), UW.
 He also serves as the Director of the Pacific Northwest Transportation Consortium (PacTrans), U.S. Department of Transportation, University Transportation Center for Federal Region 10. \end{IEEEbiography}